Freddie Freeman, Max Muncy power Dodgers past Pirates

 Urias (6-5) gave up two runs on three hits with one walk and eight strikeouts as he looked more like his former self while making his second start since returning from a seven-week absence because of a hamstring injury.

-Rookie Nick Gonzales had a two-run double for the Pirates, who lost for the fifth time in their past six games following a four-game winning streak.
+Rookie Nick Gonzalez had a two-run double for the Pirates, who lost for the fifth time in their past six games following a four-game winning streak.

 The Dodgers won three games in the four-game series and took the season series 4-3 despite dropping a three-game set at Pittsburgh in April.